What keeps you up at night, instead of sleeping like a baby?

 Personally, if I was writing this three years ago, I would have said that I don’t have much trouble sleeping.
 My biggest complaint was that I would stay up too late and don’t like to get out of bed in the morning.

-And then menopause happened over the past year to eighteen months.
+And then menopause happened.
 And wow has my sleep ever changed.
 I went from sleeping well pretty much my entire life, including through 4 pregnancies, nursing 4 babies, and all the years of motherhood – until now.

-I eat well but far from perfect and I take a lot of supplements that are targeted to my current needs – these are insurance because I know that I don’t get enough nutrition from my food, and targeted nutrition supplements actually do work and are proven to work and help where you need them to help.
+I eat well but far from perfect and I take a lot of supplements that are targeted to my current needs – these are insurance because I know that I don’t get enough nutrition from my food, and targeted nutrition supplements bridge that gap.
+At least the brand I take does because they are 100% guaranteed to work.

 It is no fun to lay awake at night when everyone else is sleeping and you really want to be sleeping also – but yet you are wide awake and unable to sleep.